Peter-Dumbari/eBook-Library/README.md

 # 📖 eBook Library (Backend) <a id="about-project"></a>

-**eBook Library** is an online own by a university student, this eLibrary allow users to select categories of book he/she want, borrow the book or reserve it for further reading. it is manage by the admin which is incharge managing the books, giving recommended book for a particular categories.
+**eBook Library** is an online library own by a university student, this eLibrary allow users to select categories of book he/she want, borrow the book or reserve it for further reading. it is manage by the admin which is incharge managing the books, giving recommended book for a particular categories.

 ## 🛠 Built With <a id="built-with"></a>